djon2003/DNS-323/README.md

 - Try clean + config + make

 > As expected, no change.
 Let's go drastically.
-When something goes wrong and you don't control a process, is there a way to circumvent the bug by intercepting something you know is called.
+When something goes wrong, you don't control a process and all other pathways had been explored, is there a way to circumvent the bug by intercepting something you know is called.
 Oh, giving my an idea!

 - Create a script `/mnt/HD_a2/gcc.sh` with the following content:
 ```
 #!/bin/sh

-inputToTest1="default/lib/uid_wrapper/uid_wrapper_1.o -o /mnt/HD_a2/p/samba-4.2.0/bin/default/lib/uid_wrapper/libuid-wrapper.so -lpthread -Wl,-no-undefined -Wl,--export-dynamic -Wl,--as-needed -fstack-protector -shared -Wl,-rpath,/mnt/HD_a2/p/samba-4.2.0/bin/shared -Wl,-rpath,/mnt/HD_a2/p/samba-4.2.0/bin/shared/private -L/usr/local/lib -Wl,-Bdynamic -ldl"
+inputToTest1="default/lib/uid_wrapper/uid_wrapper_1.o -o /mnt/HD_a2/samba-4.2.0/bin/default/lib/uid_wrapper/libuid-wrapper.so -lpthread -Wl,-no-undefined -Wl,--export-dynamic -Wl,--as-needed -fstack-protector -shared -Wl,-rpath,/mnt/HD_a2/samba-4.2.0/bin/shared -Wl,-rpath,/mnt/HD_a2/samba-4.2.0/bin/shared/private -L/usr/local/lib -Wl,-Bdynamic -ldl"
 inputToAdd1="/mnt/HD_a2/ld-2.31.so"
 input="$@"

 (
-	cd /mnt/HD_a2/p/samba-4.2.0/bin
+	cd /mnt/HD_a2/samba-4.2.0/bin

 	if [ "$input" = "$inputToTest1" ]; then
 		gcc0 $@ $inputToAdd1